 - Travellers should take normal precautions when travelling to Low Risk locations, which have limited or no restrictions on international travel and domestic activities.
 These locations have very low or no transmission of the SARS-CoV-2 virus and very low infection rates or no new cases of COVID-19 infection.

-Global: This level is calculated based on the number of new infections in the past 14 days per 100,000 people.
-The data is sourced from the European CDC, which compiles the data as of each Monday and publishes it the following Thursday.
+Global: This level is calculated based on the number of new infections in the past 14 days per 1,000,000 people.
+The data comes from Our World in Data, they're sourced from the Center for Systems Science and Engineering (CSSE) at John Hopkins University, and are published on a daily basis.

 - Low: 0